MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 ## Introduction

-As a part of introducing Microsoft Copilot for Security into your environment, Microsoft recommends that you build a strong foundation of security for your SecOps staff user accounts and devices.
+As a part of introducing Microsoft Copilot for Security into your environment, Microsoft recommends that you build a strong foundation of security for your admin and SecOps staff user accounts and devices.
 Microsoft also recommends ensuring you have configured threat protection tools.
 If you’re integrating third-party security products with Copilot for Security, also ensure you’ve protected access to these products and related data.

 Fortunately, guidance for a strong security foundation exists in the form of [Zero Trust](../zero-trust-overview.md).
 The Zero Trust security strategy treats each connection and resource request as though it originated from an uncontrolled network and a bad actor.
 Regardless of where the request originates or what resource it accesses, Zero Trust teaches us to "never trust, always verify."